The Anderson Tapes: Production

 Two characters from the novel on which the film was based were merged for the film: "Ingrid Macht" and "Agnes Everleigh" became "Ingrid Everleigh".

 Sean Connery, Martin Balsam, and director Sidney Lumet were to work together again on Murder on the Orient Express.
 Connery had previously worked with the director on The Hill, and they would reunite the following year on The Offence, and again many years later for Family Business.
 Balsam and Lumet had worked together previously on 12 Angry Men.

 This was the first major motion picture for Christopher Walken, as well as the last on-screen film appearance by Margaret Hamilton.
+Cliff Robertson claimed he turned down a role in the movie.

 Sean Connery's performance as the likeable criminal Duke Anderson was instrumental in his breakout from being typecast as James Bond.
 It also restored him to the ranks of top male actors in the United States.

 The Anderson Tapes was filmed on location in New York City on Fifth Avenue at the Convent of the Sacred Heart (the luxury apartment building), Rikers Island Prison, the Port Authority Bus Terminal, Luxor Health Club and on the Lower East Side.
 Interiors scenes were filmed at Hi Brown Studio and ABC-Pathé Studio, both in New York City.
 The production was on a tight budget, and filming was completed from mid-August to October 16, 1970.
 The film was the first for producer Robert M. Weitman as an independent producer.

 Columbia Pictures was not happy with the concept for the ending of the film, in which Connery escaped to be pursued by police helicopters, fearing that it would hurt sales to television, which generally required that bad deeds do not go unpunished.

 The Anderson Tapes made its American network television premiere on September 11, 1972, as an installment of NBC Monday Night at the Movies.